Windsor, Ontario: Waterways

-Mass transit
+Transit

-Road
+Bus

-A public transport bus service is provided by Transit Windsor, the city-owned bus company, operating 15 fixed bus routes with a fleet of 114 vehicles through the city as well as providing transportation for many of the city's secondary school students and a service to downtown Detroit.
-Transit Windsor shares its newly constructed $8 million downtown Transit Terminal with Greyhound Lines.
-The new depot opened in 2007.
-Current bus fare is $3.00 for all riders except children under 5 on regular service routes.
-Fares for attending students are $2.00.
-Tunnel bus fares are $5.00 and both American and Canadian currencies are accepted on the tunnel bus.
+A public transport bus service is provided by Transit Windsor.
+The Windsor International Transit Terminal, opened in 2007, is Transit Windsor's hub; intercity buses from Toronto, London, and Detroit also stop here.

 Rail

 Windsor has a long history with rail travel in both passenger service and freight due to the Michigan Central Railway Tunnel.
 Intercity passenger railway service is provided by Via Rail throughout the region via the Windsor Railway Station.
 The region also used to have a second station, the Windsor Michigan Central Railroad Depot – before it was destroyed in a fire – which historically served the Canada Southern Railway, New York Central Railroad and Amtrak.